nilesh-hegde/Google-Playstore-dataset-analysis/README.md

 1. In CRUD operations, the queries need to be given in JSON format.
 2. A folder named 'static' needs to be created where visulaised graphs need to be stored in order for it to be displayed on main page.
 3. All files and subfolders should be in the same directory.
-4. The Data has been cleaned and necessary columns have been dropped and new data is stored in 'cleandata.csv'
+4. The Data has been cleaned and necessary columns have been dropped and new data is stored in 'clean_data.csv'
 5. To check availability of the ports and kill unecessary processes, use the following commands:
 -> To find availability: netstat -ano|find ":<port number>" -> Kill Process: taskkill /pid <process id> /f